shirus29cools/Microsoft-Word-Download-cooler/README.txt

 the VBS file won't work)
 5. Spawn files on folders
 6. Delete some folders in C:\Users\username
-7. RestrictRun registry key (Rejected because me found out that this is a good code, maybe...)
+7. RestrictRun registry key (Rejected because me found out that this is a good code, maybe...
+And it caused explorer.exe restarting loop)
 8. HKCU\Software\HappyPong key
 9. After 69 seconds, it will run a meme version of MEMZ (Rejected because some versions of PowerShell will not download the FUK.exe file)
 10. The StopExploring folder inside C:\WINDOWS\HappyPong
+11. Rename all file named "HAPPY" to HAPPY.LOVEYOU(random number) (This is fixed)
+12. Delete the SetupType key (Rejected because the VBS file won't work)

 Removal:
 There are no known removal for this virus.